Chumani Maxwele

 Chumani Maxwele (born 1985) is a South African political activist best known for his involvement in the Rhodes Must Fall and the #FeesMustFall movements.
 Maxwele first gained prominence in 2010 after his wrongful arrest and interrogation for allegedly giving an obscene hand gesture to President Jacob Zuma's presidential motorcade convoy in Cape Town city traffic.

 In December 2022 it was reported that Maxwele physically assaulted a University of Cape Town academic at a university function.
+He had previously been expelled from the university, a decision upheld by court in 2019.

 Early years

 Maxwele spent most of his early years in a village in the Eastern Cape region of South Africa.
 His mother was a domestic worker and his father was a miner.
 Two years after South Africa's first democratic elections in 1994 he moved to the Cape Town township of Delft where he spent time volunteering for an HIV awareness campaign in nearby Khayelitsha.
 He gained a scholarship to study Political Science at the University of Cape Town (UCT).